Geetha63/MS-Teams-Scripts/TeamsOwnerMembers details/Readme.md

 4. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
 The module will now install

-- Get the script from 'Teams_Owner and Members details.ps1' and paste it in Windows PowerShell command prompt
+- Get the script from ' Teams_Owner and Members details.ps1' and paste it in Windows PowerShell command prompt
 - Run the script, it will process the below steps

   1. Provide the Teams Administrator credentials to connect to MicrosoftTeams